Introduction (2) - Main Waterflow

 Guo Shou Jing faced three major challenges.
 First he needed to get the water from Baifu to Beijing in a steady and controllable downward gradient; then he had to regulate water levels to ensure a steady depth inside and outside of the capital; finally, he had to find a way of connecting the water system to the Grand Canal to ensure the all important food and timber supplies to the city.
 All of this of course with a constant flow of water to avoid flooding and diseases.

-He solved the first challenge by constructing the thirty kilometer long Baifu Canal, which sloped gently in a curve over by the foot of the western Jade Mountains.
+He solved the first challenge by constructing the thirty kilometer long Baifu Canal, which sloped gently in a curve caressing the foot of the western Jade Mountains.

 He achieved the second objective of a steady water level by having the Baifu Canal empty into an enlarged, natural lake, today's Kunming Lake at the Summer Palace, using the lake as a regulating pool.
 The water was then channeled into another regulating pool in the western, central part of the capital around today's Jishuitan.